Simplicity

 Simplicity in Possessions

 Advertisers buy our attention to convince us more stuff will make our lives better.
 They tell us we should “keep up with the Jones” if not the rich and famous.
 This encourages us to be dissatisfied with what we have rather than to be grateful.
 This sort of outlook leads to a consuming hunger that never satisfies our hearts.
 People are discovering once their basic needs are met, that more stuff doesn’t make them happier.
 In fact, have less (but enough) possessions leads to better life experience than having too much.
 I have found the process of simplifying my stuff was extremely liberating.
 I found life is easier, less friction, few decisions.
+Walking the Camino de Santiago with a <8lb pack was wonderful.
+I was thankful for what I had and never felt a lack.
+The simplicity of walk, eat, talk, sleep, carrying just what we needed was restorative.
 Be challenged by Leo’s living lightly.

 Simplicity in Thought